xyproto/teaftp/README.md

     ./teaftp

-#### Whitelist
+#### Allowed suffixes

-Any arguments given to TeaFTP are added to the whitelist of allowed filename suffixes.
-If no arguments are given, the whitelist is not in use.
+Any arguments given to TeaFTP are added to the list of allowed filename suffixes.
+If no arguments are given, the list of allowed suffixes is not in use.

 Example: